Dillagi... Yeh Dillagi

 Dillagi ...
-Yeh Dillagi is a long-delayed Bollywood romantic comedy film directed by P. Akash and produced by Ajay S. Bharadwaj under the banner of Krishraj Productions.
+Yeh Dillagi is an unreleased Indian Hindi-language romantic comedy film directed by P. Akash and produced by Ajay S. Bharadwaj under the banner of Krishraj Productions.
 Featuring actors Dharmendra, Rati Agnihotri and Asrani in key roles, the film also boasts an item number performed by former Indian cricketer Kapil Dev.
 The story revolves around two families, one of which is an inter-caste.
 Suresh Raheja composed the film score, while lyrics were written by Sudhakar Sharma.